mramshaw/Node-Linting-and-Testing/README.md

 Some basic notes on Linting and Testing with node.js (WIP)

-[Of course, most of these tools may also be used when developing with plain javascript as well as javascript frameworks such as React.]
+[Most of these tools may also be used when developing with plain javascript as well as javascript frameworks such as React.]

 All of the main browsers have extensions that can verify javascript.